-My partner and I are about 90% finished with our Tumbleweed Cypress and we saved the best for last – the bathroom!
+My partner and I built a Tiny House and we saved the best for last – the bathroom!
 We’ve decided to go with a composting toilet, and my research began with the simple DIY bucket unit and has now moved onto the more “high-tech” options available.
 Below I’ve listed three manufactured compost toilets specifically for tiny homes.
 Each of these units are self-contained, waterless, and include some form of ventilation and aeration.

 I hope this list is helpful but keep in mind that there are many options out there.
 Choose the commode that works best for your tiny home!

 PRICE: $925 / Made in USA